2. How long do I have to stay in residential treatment?

 3. How much does it cost?

 Arapahoe House accepts health insurance and Medicaid.
+Please note that Medicaid does not cover residential treatment.
+However, women who are pregnant or one year postpartum may be eligible for residential services at no cost.
 Click here for a complete list of health insurance groups we work with.
 We have financial assistance and payment plans if you are eligible.
 At your first appointment, staff will talk with you about treatment costs.

 4. How long will I have to wait to get into a program?